-The plan won't be suitable for you if:
+This plan may not be suitable for you if:

-- You want to withdraw cash amounts from your plan as and when you choose. - You want to change the amount of income you receive during the plan term. - You want the amount you get back to vary depending on investment conditions. - You want to build up a pension pot by making further single or regular contributions in the future. - You want an income that lasts for your lifetime and does not end at a set date in the future.

-• You or your partner have certain lifestyle health risks or have been diagnosed with a more serious medical condition(s), which could lead to your income being higher through a product that assesses your health.
+- You want to withdraw cash amounts from your plan as and when you choose. - You want to change the amount of income you receive during the plan term. - You want the amount you get back to vary depending on investment conditions. - You want to build up a pension pot by making further single or regular contributions in the future. - You want an income that lasts for your lifetime and does not end at a set date in the future. - You or your partner have certain lifestyle health risks or have been diagnosed with a more serious medical condition(s), which could lead to your income being higher through a product that assesses your health.

-When can I buy a Cash-Out Retirement Plan?
+When can I buy a Fixed Term Retirement Plan?

-You can buy a Cash-Out Retirement Plan if you're aged 55 or over.
+You can buy a Fixed Term Retirement Plan if you're aged 55 or over.

-How much can I use to buy a Cash-Out Retirement Plan?
+How much can I use to buy a Fixed Term Retirement Plan?

 You can use from £10,000 with no upper limit.
-This amount can only be paid by transferring money from an existing pension plan.
+This amount can only be paid by transferring money from an existing pension pot.

-Our £10,000 minimum limit is after any tax-free cash that you take.
+If you transfer from an existing pension plan our £10,000 minimum limit is after any tax-free cash that you take.
 Please see the following section for details about tax-free cash.